bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 ## LSTMs

 To build the LSTM, there is some more data processing that is needed in comparison the XGBoost model.
-The main things are:
-* We need to scale the data to a [-1,1] scale, using an encoder and decoder to transform the values both ways
-* Add a lookback transformation that is essentially a moving window of data from past points
-  * LSTM models use sequences as inputs that have a shape in 3 dimensions - [batch size, lookback/sequences, num features]
-* Add lag features from previous timesteps at the current timestep
 * I got a lot of inspiration from this [article](https://arxiv.org/pdf/2107.09055.pdf) as well

 For the LSTM, we use two bidirectional LSTMs with several dense layers.
 The LSTMs also use a loockback function that allows us to use a sliding window to garner information from the past.
 On top of the lookback function, we add lag features of those previous timesteps, letting us assign unique weights both to the lookback window as a whole, as well as the individual points in it.